augustine0890/aws-de-rs/das-c01-data-analytics/README.md

 - Transform and/or filter your data as you collect it
 - **Fault Tolerance and Data Persistence**
   - Kinesis Producer Library (KPL) retries
-  - KPL can send a group of multiple records in each request:
+  - KPL can send a group of multiple records in each request (aggregated the records):
     - If a record fails, it's put back into the KPL buffer for a retry
     - One record's failure does not fail a whole set of records.
     - The KPL also has rate limiting: limits per-shard throughput sent from a single producer, can help prevent excessive retries.
+    - Automatically process retries for your data records.
+Spamming due to excessive retries is prevented by the rate-limiting feature.
-  - Kinesis Data Streams replicates your data synchronously across three AZs in one region
+  - Kinesis Data Streams replicates your data `synchronously` across three AZs in one region
     - Real-time data streaming and processing.
 It's not the best fit for batch-oriented data migration from RDS to a data lake.
     - Don't use Kinesis Data Streams for protracted data persistence
     - Your data is retained for 24 hours, which you can extend to 7 days